Organisation of Budapest's public transportation

 season/day/week/etc passes on "special" services: these are not valid on

-the chair lift, the funicular and the BKV boats.
+the chair lift and the funicular.
 Please take a look

-at the BKV's website (see link below) and see what kind of tickets/passes
+at the BKK's website (see link below) and see what kind of tickets/passes

 exist, and what is best for you: